slaclab/slicops/ui2/README.md

 ## Build

-Run `npm build run` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.